engage-so/engage-so.github.io/views/docs/sdks/javascript.md

  timestamp: '2020-05-30T09:30:10Z',
  properties: {
    product: 'T123',
    currency: 'USD',
    amount: 12.99
  }
 })
 ```

-### Difference between attribute and events tracking
+## Difference between attribute and events tracking

 Attributes are attached to the user’s metadata.
 If an attribute changes, the new value overrides the previous value.
 Events are not tracked that way.
 If an event’s value changes, the old value is not replaced.
 The new value is tracked with a different timestamp.
 This lets you be able to segment users based on old events within a time range.

-### A note on values
+## A note on values

-When tracking attributes and actions, it is important you use the right data type for better segmentation.
-For example, instead of using a string value of ‘$12.99’ for a price, you can use a number value so that numerical operators like equality, greater than, less than can be used on the value.
+When tracking attributes and events, it is important you use the right data type for better segmentation.
+For example, instead of using a string value of `$12.99` for a price, you can use a number value so that numerical operators like equality, greater than, less than can be used on the value.

 To track a date attribute, use a valid date format like `2020-05-30` or `2020-05-30T09:30:10Z`.